robertfeldt/meta_compile/README.md

 A meta compilation framework for Ruby à la [Meta-II by Val Schorre](http://ibm-1401.info/Meta-II-schorre.pdf).

 This uses a [C version of Meta-II](https://github.com/impeachgod/meta) developed by Long Nguyen to bootstrap a Ruby version from a [fully self-contained, 26 (non-empty) line specification file](https://raw.github.com/robertfeldt/meta_compile/master/syntaxes/meta_to_ruby_minimal.meta).
 The [generated Ruby Meta-II compiler file](https://github.com/robertfeldt/meta_compile/blob/master/bin/meta_compile) is 231 lines of Ruby code.
+A more readable and commented version of the specification file [is available here](https://raw.github.com/robertfeldt/meta_compile/master/syntaxes/meta_to_ruby.meta).

 Install
 -------